Bessel periods and anticyclotomic $p$-adic spinor $L$-functions: Explicit calculations of Bessel integrals one : new vectors

 Given $\mu\in\Ome(F^\times)$, we denote by $I_1(\mu)=\mu\times\mu^{-1}$ the principal series representation of $\PGL_2(F)$.
 We write $\St\subset I_1(\ome_F^{1/2})$ for the Steinberg representation.
 As is well-known, its subspace of $\frkI$-invariant vectors is one-dimensional.
 Take $\sig\in\Ome^1(F^\times)^\circ$ and an unramified quadratic character $\vep$ of $F^\times$.
 Let

 Put $\mu=\vep\ome_F^{1/2}$.
 Then

 \begin{remark} The representations $I(\St\otimes\vep,\sig)$ are called type \Roman{two}a in \cite{RS}.
-Their minimal paramodular level is $\frkp$ by Table A.13 of \cite{RS}, namely, the $\rmK(\frkp)$-invariant subspace $\pi^{\rmK(\frkp)}$ is one-dimensional.
-They are the only generic representations of paramodular level $\frkp$ by Table A.1 of \cite{RS}.
-If a tempered representation of $\PGSp_4(F)$ has paramodular level $\frkp$, then it is of type \Roman{two}a with $\sig\in\Ome^1(F^\times)$. \end{remark}
+Their minimal paramodular level is $\frkp$ by Table A.12 of \cite{RS}, namely, the $\rmK(\frkp)$-invariant subspace $\pi^{\rmK(\frkp)}$ is one-dimensional.
+Representations of type \Roman{two}a (with unramified $\vep$ and $\sig$) are only the tempered representations of paramodular level $\frkp$ by Tables A.12, A.13 in loc. cit. \end{remark}

 Let $f_{\pi_0}\in\pi_0^\frkI$ be such that

 The Iwasawa decomposition allows us to define $\phi_\sig\in\pi^{\rmK(\frkp)}$ by

 for $z\in\Sym_2(F)$, $\lam\in F^\times$, $A\in\GL_2(F)$ and $k\in \rmK(\frkp)$.